antiagainst/codeclimate-cppcheck/README.md

   information.
 * `inconclusive`: allow reporting issues that are not inconclusive.
   Refer to the `--inconclusive` option of `cppcheck` for more information.
+* `suppressions-list`: suppress warnings listed in the file..
+  Refer to the `--suppressions-list` option of `cppcheck` for more information.

 Additional options may be supported later.